mhshafqat3/archlinux-tweak-tool/README.md

 We have an informative [playlist](https://www.youtube.com/playlist?list=PLlloYVGq5pS5nvFc_LYRE82Gh3XWA6rVH) on YouTube that explains this project in detail.

-Feel free to subscribe to our channel!
+Feel free to subscribe channel!